wbcomdesigns/bp-job-manager/readme.txt

 = Where Do I Ask for support? =

-Please visit [wbcomdesigns] (http://wbcomdesigns.com/) for any query related to plugin and Buddypress.
+You can also contact at our website [wbcomdesigns.com](https://wbcomdesigns.com/contact) for any query related to plugin and Buddypress.

 == Screenshots ==